Mystery-World3/Kivy-Weather-News-App/README.md

     OPENWEATHER_API_KEY = "YOUR_OPENWEATHER_API_KEY_HERE"
     NEWSAPI_API_KEY = "YOUR_NEWSAPI_API_KEY_HERE"
     ```
+5.  **(Windows Only) Add Emoji Font:**
+    To display icons correctly, copy the `seguiemj.ttf` file from `C:\Windows\Fonts` into your project directory.

-## Usage
+## 🏃 Usage

 Run the application from your activated virtual environment:
 ```bash
 python main.py
 ```
 The application will launch, displaying initial data for Jakarta.
-Start typing in the search box to find information for other cities.
+Start typing in the search box to find information for other cities around the world.

 ---
-*Created by M Mishbahul M*
+*Created by Mystery-World3*